Are you passionate about community planning issues? Do you want to go to work every day knowing you’re making a difference?

 Example Projects:

-- Increasing community awareness and utilization of accessory dwelling unit (ADU) options
+- Increasing community awareness of local planning issues

 Interested in a particular area?
 Here is more information about common project types: